xuanfeiren/xuanfeiren.github.io/index.md

 author_profile: true
 ---

-I am Xuanfei Ren, a PhD student in Computer Science at the [University of Wisconsin-Madison](https://www.wisc.edu/), advised by [Prof. Tengyang Xie](https://tengyangxie.github.io/).
+I am Xuanfei Ren (任宣霏), a PhD student in Computer Science at the [University of Wisconsin-Madison](https://www.wisc.edu/), advised by [Prof. Tengyang Xie](https://tengyangxie.github.io/).
 I completed my Bachelor of Science in Mathematics (specialization in Probability and Statistics) from the [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/) in 2024.

 <!-- You are welcomed to see my notes [here](/notes/).  -->